Driving in Prague and the Czech Republic

 Many people will be driving from Vienna to get to the Czech Republic so this is a little section on what to expect there.

 The Austrian police rigourously enforce their speed limits both in and outside of town.
 The highway top speed is 130km but if posted at 100km you can get away with 110.
 Most central roads have fixed or mobile speed cameras (when you see the “RADAR KONTROLLE” sign, take it seriously).
 When leaving Vienna to the north you are using the A23 which requires the Austrian motorway vignette.
 This is available for 14 days, two months or one year.
 You have two main routes into CZ.
 The first is to take directions for Brno which sends you to the border crossing at Mikulov (very scenic area).
 If you go past the Brno signs then you now take directions for Prague (Praha) i.e. keep going straight.
 Eventually you arrive at the Chvalovice border crossing (with all the duty-free shops and Vietnamese markets between the borders).
-Either way you would normally be looking at 3 and a half to 4 hours drive.
+Either way you would normally be looking at 3 hours drive.

 After leaving the A23 in the direction of Prague there are no big service stations as this is a provincial road.
 If stopping for food/drink/fuel/vignette etc you will find it more convenient to stop after the Austrian border but, before the Czech border.
 If travelling in the Brno direction then again you’ll find the occasional fuel station but you wouldn’t call most of these “services”.